flatironinstitute/qt-mountainview/README.md

 Visualization of spike sorting experiments to be used as a plugin package to mountainlab-js.

-This is an intermediate solution while we continue to develop ephys-viz and ev-mountainview.
+This is an intermediate solution while we continue to develop [ephys-viz](github.com/flatironinstitute/ephys-viz) and ev-mountainview.

 Since ephys-viz is currently being developed, it does not have nearly as much functionality as our previous viewer (mountainview).
-Therefore, you will probably also want to install the newly packaged version of this GUI called qt-mountainview, which is designed to be compatible with mountainlab-js.
+Therefore, you will probably also want to install this application, qt-mountainview, which has been modified to be compatible with mountainlab-js.

 ## Installation instructions

+`qt-mountainvew` is available for both Linux and MacOS.

+### Install using conda (recommended)

+`qt-mountainview` is available as a [conda](conda.io) pacakge from the same channels as MountainLab.
+See the [main MountainLab page](https://github.com/flatironinstitute/mountainlab-js/blob/master/README.md) for the latest install instructions.

-### Pre-compiled release (recommended)
+### Pre-compiled release

-Go to this repo's "Releases" page (https://github.com/flatironinstitute/qt-mountainview/releases), and download the latest precompiled binary version available.
-Uncompress the archive and place it in your mountainlab processor search path (e.g. in `~/.mountainlab/packages`)
+Go to this repository's "Releases" page (https://github.com/flatironinstitute/qt-mountainview/releases), and download the latest precompiled binary version available for your OS.
+Uncompress the archive and place it in your mountainlab processor search path (e.g. in `~/.mountainlab/packages`).
+You will also likely want to add the folder containing qt-mountainview to your path, so you can call it from the command line.

-### Install using conda

-`qt-mountainview` is available as a conda pacakge from the same channels as mountainlab.
-See the main mountainlab page for the latest instructions (the conda recipes are at [mountainlab-conda](https://github.com/flatironinstitute/mountainlab-conda)

 ## Compiling yourself (not recommended)